What Is SPARK?

 Who Can Join?

-Are you an adult with autism or the parent of a child with autism?
+Are you the parent of a child with ASD?
 Join us!
 Are you a person with an autism diagnosis?
 We need you.
-There is no cost to you and we keep your data private.
-To sign up for this study, go to sparkforautism.org/rush.
-If you have any questions, please email spark@rush.edu.
+There is no cost to you, and we keep your data private.
+Join now at sparkforautism.org/rush (or sparkforautism.org/rush/es to enroll in Spanish) or contact our study staff at spark@rush.edu

 How Do You Participate?

-Rush is partnered with SPARK through a grant from the Simons Foundation Autism Research Initiative.
+RUSH is partnered with SPARK through a grant from the Simons Foundation Autism Research Initiative (SFARI).
 We help to recruit and enroll participants in SPARK.
-If you are affiliated with us during registration, you are able to receive one-on-one support with a SPARK team member.
-A SPARK team member can help you with any issues that may arise during registration; help with saliva collection; as well as supporting you and your family in setting up an appointment with a SPARK geneticist or one of our genetic counselors if you receive a genetic report through the study.
+If you choose to affiliate with us during registration, you can receive one-on-one support with a SPARK team member at RUSH.
+They can help you with any issues that may arise during registration; help with saliva collection; and answer your questions.

 How Does SPARK Connect You With Other Autism Research Studies?